magepal/magento2-custom-shipping-rate/README.md

 Contribution
 ---
 Want to contribute to this extension?
 The quickest way is to open a [pull request on GitHub](https://help.github.com/articles/using-pull-requests).
+For fast Premium Support visit our [Custom Shipping Rates](https://www.magepal.com/magento2/extensions/custom-shipping-rates-for-magento-2.html?utm_source=Custom%20Shipping%20Rates&utm_medium=Premium%20Support) product page for detail.

 Support